 Whether your style is contemporary, classic, urban, or full of history, Puerto Rico has works of art that will inspire you with the island’s distinct interpretation of Caribbean culture.

-For a mix of old and new, the Museo de Arte de Puerto Rico (Museum of Art of Puerto Rico) in San Juan’s artsy Santurce neighborhood features sculptures, paintings, and articles that date back to 17th and 18th centuries.
-The sculpture garden outside the Museum rivals the beauty of the works inside, including a koi pond and peaceful, park-like green space in the middle of the city.
+For a mix of old and new, the Museo de Arte de Puerto Rico in San Juan’s artsy Santurce neighborhood features sculptures, paintings, and articles that date back to the 17th and 18th centuries.
+The sculpture garden outside the museum rivals the beauty of the works inside, including a koi pond and peaceful, park-like green space in the middle of the city.
 This museum is as much an architectural masterpiece as it is a collection of art.

-A short walk from there is the Museo de Arte Contemporáneo (Puerto Rico Contemporary Museum), which should be on a list of must-sees for any art enthusiast visiting the island.
+A short walk from there is the Museo de Arte Contemporáneo, which should be on a list of must-sees for any art enthusiast visiting the island.
 Plan for a few hours to explore its modern video installations, mixed-media work, and architecture.